system-ui/theme-ui/packages/theme-ui/README.md

 [system-ui-badge]: https://flat.badgen.net/badge/system-ui/theme/black
 [size]: https://flat.badgen.net/bundlephobia/minzip/theme-ui

-Built for white-labels, themes, and other applications where customizing colors, typography, and layout are treated as first-class citizens and based on the System UI [Theme Specification][], Theme UI is intended to work in a variety of applications, libraries, and other UI components.
+Built for design systems, white-labels, themes, and other applications where customizing colors, typography, and layout are treated as first-class citizens and based on a standard [Theme Specification][],
+Theme UI is intended to work in a variety of applications, libraries, and other UI components.
-Colors, typography, and layout styles derived from customizable scales and design tokens, help you build UI rooted in constraint-based design principles.
+Colors, typography, and layout styles derived from customizable theme-based design scales help you build UI rooted in constraint-based design principles.

-- Styled system without creating components
+- The next evolution of Styled System
+- From the creators of utility-based, atomic CSS methodologies
-- First class support for the `css` prop
+- Theme-based styling with the `sx` prop
 - Style [MDX][] content with a simple, expressive API
-- Use [Typography.js][] themes
+- Works with [Typography.js][] themes
-- Works with virtually any UI component library
+- Compatible with virtually any UI component library
 - Works with existing [Styled System][] components
 - Quick mobile-first responsive styles
 - Built-in support for dark modes
 - Primitive page layout components
 - Plugin for use in [Gatsby][] sites and themes
-- Define your own design tokens
+- Completely customizable with robust theming
-- Built with the System UI [Theme Specification][] for interoperability
+- Built with a standard [Theme Specification][] for interoperability
-- Keep styles isolated with [Emotion][]
+- Built with [Emotion][] for scoped styles

 [emotion]: https://emotion.sh
 [mdx]: https://mdxjs.com